certainlyakey/stylelint-at-rule-import-path/README.md

 A custom [stylelint](https://github.com/stylelint/stylelint) rule to catch usage of `@import` statement underscores or filename extensions.

-This rule will cause stylelint to warn you whenever `@import` include leading filenames underscores or filename extensions.
+This rule will cause stylelint to error or warn you whenever `@import` include leading filenames underscores or filename extensions.
+It will also do it if there are some plain CSS imports (they are [claimed to be bad for performance](https://gtmetrix.com/avoid-css-import.html)).

 ## Installation